flutter/website/src/content/resources/architectural-overview.md

 :::note
 Flutter 3.10 set Impeller as the default rendering engine on iOS.
+You can preview
-It's in preview for Android behind a flag.
+Impeller on Android behind the `enable-impeller` flag.
+For more information, check out [Impeller rendering engine][Impeller].
 :::

 ### From user input to the GPU

 The overriding principle that Flutter applies to its rendering pipeline is that **simple is fast**.
 Flutter has a straightforward pipeline for how data flows to the system, as shown in the following sequencing diagram:

 ![Render pipeline sequencing